 Is Back Pain Common?
 YES!

 Run-of-the-mill, excruciating and horrible back pain is very common.
-It is estimated that over 80% of us will deal with low back pain at some point in our lives making it one of the most common orthopaedic problems that people see their Physiotherapist for.
+It is estimated that over 80% of us will deal with low back pain at some point in our lives.
+It’s one of the most common orthopaedic problems that people see their pain management doctor for.

 How Do You Know If Your Back Pain Needs More Testing?

 Here in Toronto, and in fact throughout Canada we know that our amazing public health system has limited resources.
 So clinicians try to ensure that they are ordering tests intelligently to reduce waste.
 This can be frustrating for patients seeking testing for their own peace of mind.
 But if you understand the process, perhaps that peace can be achieved without the unnecessary MRI.

 Serious pathology like cancer, infection or inflammatory disease behave differently than mechanical back pain.
 So by taking a detailed history and seeking answers to some specific questions, a physiotherapist can determine if you need to start doing specific exercises, or if you need to see your doctor for testing.